16 min read · Pillar Guide

 Defensible space works with the wall

-California requires 100 feet of defensible space around homes in wildfire areas (Public Resources Code 4291), and AB 3074 added 'Zone 0' — the 0-to-5-foot ember-resistant zone immediately around the structure, with state regulations being finalized.
+California requires 100 feet of defensible space around homes in wildfire areas (Public Resources Code 4291), and AB 3074 added 'Zone 0' — the 0-to-5-foot ember-resistant zone immediately around the structure, with state regulations being phased in.
 Zone 0 is where a hardened wall earns its keep: keep it clear of mulch, woodpiles, combustible fences, and shrubs, because embers collect there.
 Hardening the exterior and maintaining these zones are complementary — a Class A wall buys little if there's fuel against it.
 We scope the exterior to work with the defensible-space reality of the parcel.

 Exposure is parcel-specific — honest assessment